 Addiction to drugs and alcohol is a disease that inflicts many thousands of people across the country.
 For instance, in 2018/19, there were 358,000 admissions to hospitals where the main reason was due to drinking alcohol.

-Rehab 4 Addiction allows you to begin suitable treatment for substance use disorders and alcohol use disorder at an inpatient or outpatient clinic.
+Rehab 4 Addiction allows you to begin suitable drug and alcohol rehab clinic in Cheshire for substance use disorders and alcohol use disorder.
 You typically begin treatment with a detox.
 Once detox is complete, therapy sessions begin.

-Depending on the severity of your addiction, we may recommend residential rehab treatment.
+Depending on the severity of your addiction, we may recommend rehab clinic in Cheshire.
 Unlike home-based treatment, full residential rehab means you are removed from your using environment.
 Temptations are thus avoided.
 Treatment is less likely to be marred by distractions when you chose to begin treatment at a residential clinic.

-In short, residential rehabs in Cheshire offers you a safe environment to begin your recovery journey.
+In short, drug and alcohol rehab centres in Cheshire offers you a safe environment to begin your recovery journey.

 There are many options for drug and alcohol rehab in Cheshire.
 One potential option is residential rehab.
 This simply means you have to live in rehab for around three and eight weeks.
 The other option is to partake in addiction treatment in Cheshire on an outpatient basis.
 Both are effective, and the suitable option depends on the severity of your addiction.

 There are many benefits to residential rehab.
 For one, you get guidance from experts.
 These experts include addiction therapists, psychiatrists and other health professionals.
 These people benefit you by providing evidence-based treatments during your stay.
 Many of these experts have worked in both the NHS and private treatment sector for many years.